 Ms Saxon Rice has extensive experience across the VET and employment services sectors as well as the public policy process.
 Ms Rice previously held a range of senior government, VET and management positions.
 She was Assistant Minister for Technical and Further Education in the former Queensland Government from 2012 to 2015, and Chair of the then Ministerial Industry Commission responsible for industry engagement.

-Ms Rice commenced as a Commissioner of ASQA on 16 April 2018.
+Ms Rice commenced as a Commissioner of ASQA on 16 April 2018 and as Acting Chief Commissioner and CEO on 7 October 2019.

 Dr Irene Ioannakis